5 Brain Twisters for Expert Agile BAs

 Twister #1 Do we need business analysts in agile projects?

 Popular Agile mythologies such as Scrum do not have a role called BA.
-The Scrum team is supposed to multi-skilled.
+The Scrum team is supposed to be multi-skilled.

 Twister #2 Can requirements be part of the same sprint?